+We begin by recalling some basic notation and terminology for relational structures.
 A \emph{relational vocabulary} is a finite set $\tau$ of relation symbols, each of which is associated with a natural number, known as its \emph{arity}.
 Given any relational vocabulary $\tau$, a \emph{$\tau$-structure} is a pair $\mathcal{A} = (A, \{R^{\mathcal{A}}\mid R \in \tau\})$; $A$ is said to be the \emph{universe} of $\mathcal{A}$ while, for each $R \in \tau$, the \emph{interpretation} $R^{\mathcal{A}}$ of $R$ in $\mathcal{A}$ is a subset of $A^r$, where $r$ is the arity of $R$.
 Here we are interested only in relational structures with finite universe, and where the maximum arity of any relation is two.